merasugd/forked-miruro/README.md

 ## What is this fork?

 - Own CORS (no need for third-party proxy).
-- Own AniList api (still uses old anilist for safe, still to be updated and is in beta)
+- Own Anilist api (still uses the old one for things like streams)

 <!-- ## Features 🪴 -->